awemorris/PlayfieldEngine/README.md

 ### Console Unity Plugin Notice

-`PicoPico Script` provides Unity Plugin binaries for platforms including Windows 64-bit and game consoles.
+`PicoPicoScript` provides Unity Plugin binaries for platforms including Windows 64-bit and game consoles.

 - These binaries are provided for demonstration purposes only.
 - They are built entirely with the open-source LLVM/Clang toolchain (no proprietary SDKs).